exalted/mdwiki-seed/README.md

 Suppose your first wiki is going to be in English, hence you must have a folder called `en`, as previously described.

 1. Open `index.html` file with your favorite plain text editor (the one that is at the same level where `ll_CC` and your language folder is located, **NOT the one inside your language folder**)
-1. Find where it says "Override `ll_CC` below with your default language & country code"
+1. Find where it says "Override `ll_CC` below with your default language and country code"
 1. Change refresh meta tag from `url=ll_CC/` to `url=en/` **(trailing `/` is very important)**

 Structure